ls1intum/Artemis/docs/user/exams/students_guide.rst

 Exam Conduction
 ^^^^^^^^^^^^^^^
-- When you start the exam conduction, the *Conduction* screen will appear.
+- Once the exam working time starts and you have confirmed your participation, the *Conduction* screen will appear.
-- On the header, you will find the *Exam Navigation Bar*..
+- On the header, you will find the *Exam Navigation Bar*.
 You can use this bar to navigate between different exercises.
 For each exercise an icon will display your current status.

-    - When there are u``nsaved/unsubmitted changes``, the icon will become ``yellow``.
+    - When there are ``unsaved`` **or** ``unsubmitted``, the exercise representation on the navigation bar will become ``yellow``.
-    - When your changes have been ``saved`` **and** ``submitted``, the icon with turn ``blue`` and a ``checkmark`` will appear.
+    - When your changes have been ``saved`` **and** ``submitted``, it's background with turn ``blue`` and a ``checkmark`` icon will be shown.
-    - A blue icon without a checkmark represents that you have not started this exercise.
+    - A blue background without a checkmark indicates that you have not started this exercise.

-- You can also navigate through the exercises when you are done with one by clicking ``Save`` or ``Save & Continue``.
-This action will save your changes and move to the next exercise.
+- You can also navigate through the exercises when you are done with one by clicking ``Save & Continue``.
+This action will save and submit your changes and move to the next exercise.

     - **Warning:** For programming exercises, you must manually press ``submit`` otherwise your solution will not be counted!

 - On the header, you will also find the ``Hand in early`` button.
-If you press this, you will be sent to the exam *End Screen*, see `End Screen`_.
+If you press this, you will be sent to the exam `End Screen`_.
 - The *time left* until the end of the exam is also shown next to the action buttons, or below, depending on your screen size.

     - **Hint:** When the time is about to run out, the background of the timer will turn yellow to warn you.